 Most long-term liabilities have set repayment schedules or, in the case of compensated absences (i.e. sick and vacation leave), are satisfied through paid time-off or termination payments.
-There is no repayment schedule for the net pension liability.
-As explained above, changes in pension benefits, contribution rates and return on investments affect the balance of the net pension liability, but are outside the control of the local government.
-In the event that contributions, investment returns, and other changes are insufficient to keep up with required pension payments, State statute does not assign/identify the responsible party for the unfunded portion.
-Due to the unique nature of how the net pension is satisfied, this liability is separately identified within the long-term liability section of the statement of net position.
+There is no repayment schedule for the net pension liability or the net OPEB liability.
+As explained above, changes in benefits, contribution rates, and return on investments affect the balance of these liabilities, but are outside the control of the local government.
+In the event that contributions, investment returns, and other changes are insufficient to keep up with required payments, State statute does not assign/identify the responsible party for the unfunded portion.
+Due to the unique nature of how the net pension liability and the net OPEB liability are satisfied, these liabilities are separately identified within the long-term liability section of the statement of net position.

-In accordance with GASB Statement No. 68, the Board's statements prepared on an accrual basis of accounting include an annual pension expense for their proportionate share of each plan's change in net pension liability not accounted for as deferred inflows/outflows.
+In accordance with GASB 68 and GASB 75, the Board's statements prepared on an accrual basis of accounting include an annual pension expense and an annual OPEB expense for their proportionate share of each plan's change in net pension liability and net OPEB liability, respectively, not accounted for as deferred inflows/outflows.

-As a result of GASB Statement No. 68, the Board is reporting a net pension liability and deferred inflows/outflows of resources related to pension on the accrual basis of accounting.
+As a result of implementing GASB 75, the Board is reporting a net OPEB liability and deferred inflows/outflows of resources related to OPEB on the accrual basis of accounting.
+This implementation also had the effect of restating net position at June 30, 2017, from (\$6,291,430) to (\$10,898,638).

-Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2017 (Unaudited)

-Current and other assets increased \$299,916 or 7.68 percent from fiscal year 2016 due to an increase in cash and cash equivalents, which were partially offset by a decrease in intergovernmental receivable.
+Current and other assets increased \$941,352 or 22.39 percent from fiscal year 2017 due to increases in cash and cash equivalents and property taxes receivable.

-Capital assets decreased by \$34,865 or 27.62 percent during fiscal year 2017 due to the disposal of furniture and current year depreciation.
+Capital assets decreased by \$1,135 or 1.24 percent during fiscal year 2018 due to the disposal of equipment and current year depreciation, offset by the purchase of equipment and vehicles.

-Current (other) liabilities decreased by \$5,376 or 0.25 percent due primarily to a decrease in accrued wages and benefits, which was partially offset by an increase in unearned revenue.
+Current (other) liabilities decreased by \$528,975 or 24.22 percent due primarily to decreases in intergovernmental payable and unearned revenue.

-Long-term liabilities increased by \$1,962,916 or 20.21 percent due primarily to an increase in net pension liability.
+Long-term liabilities decreased by \$2,884,356 or 17.65 percent due primarily to a decrease in net pension liability due to actuarial measurements done by the retirement systems.
+Additional information can be found in Note 9.